 Some local authorities may not require you to have a busking licence, but you may need the permission of the landowner if the land that is being performed on is privately owned.

 Restrictions to performing in public

-On occasions, particularly for people living or working in the centre, busking may be intrusive, annoying or disturbing, as a result each local council will have their own regulations in place in terms of what public spaces you may not be able to perform in, such as outside a tube station entrance or within crowded places.
+On occasions, particularly for people living or working in the center, busking may be intrusive, annoying or disturbing, as a result, each local council will have their own regulations in place in terms of what public spaces you may not be able to perform in, such as outside a tube station entrance or within crowded places.

-There may also be restrictions in place in terms of how long you can perform for.
+There may also be restrictions in place in terms of how long you can perform.
 You will need to move on, or stop performing, if requested to do so by a police officer if they feel the performance is causing a disturbance or infringing on public safety.